Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 So out of necessity, I have turned on Auto-Lend myself so I would never miss an opportunity again.

-As of right now, my outstanding principal balance is at $495.35, earning an average of 12.7% before taxes and fees.
-For now, I’m happy with it, and plan to put even more money into P2P lending and reinvest the accrued interests.
+As of right now, I’m happy with my returns and the LendingLoop platform, and plan to put even more money into P2P lending and reinvest the accrued interests.

-I will definitely keep you guys updated on our progress and share any additional tips we have.
+I will definitely keep you guys updated on our progress and share any additional tips I have.